FlandiaYingman/arkwaifu/README.md

 # Acknowledgements

-Thanks to [Galvin Gao](https://github.com/GalvinGao)!
+Thanks to my friend [Galvin Gao](https://github.com/GalvinGao)!
 He helped me a lot in the front-end development and choosing frameworks.
 I really appreciate the "getting hand dirty" methodology very much.

+Thanks to my friend Lily!
+She drew the fascinating [Phantom logo](assets/arkwaifu_phantom.png) of this project.

 Thanks to [Penguin Statistics](https://penguin-stats.io/)!
 The prototype of this project referenced and is inspired by Penguin Statistics' [backend v3](https://github.com/penguin-statistics/backend-next).

-Thanks to my friend Lily!
-She drew the fascinating [Phantom logo](assets/arkwaifu_phantom.png) of this project.

 # License

 The source code of this project is licensed under the [MIT License](LICENSE).

-The assets of this project is licensed under [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+The assets of this project are licensed under [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 This project utilizes resources and other works from the game Arknights.
-The copyright of such works belongs to the provider of the game, Shanghai Hypergryph Network Technology Co., Ltd.
+The copyright of such works belongs to the provider of the game, 上海鹰角网络科技有限公司 (Shanghai Hypergryph Network Technology Co., Ltd).

 Some initial template source code of this project is inspired by the [backend v3](https://github.com/penguin-statistics/backend-next) of [Penguin Statistics](https://penguin-stats.io/),